ctesta01/ctesta01.github.io/_posts/2017-03-18-Introduction-to-Elliptic-Curves.md

 </center>

-Their existence was considered by Diophantus in the 2nd century a.d. in his text Arithmetica.
+Their existence was considered by Diophantus in the 2nd century a.d. in his text *Arithmetica*.
 The question he originally posed has been rephrased in modern language: "To divide a given number into two numbers such that their product is a cube minus its side."
 That is, given $a \in \mathbb N$ find
 $x,y \in \mathbb Z$ such that